daekeun-ml/ggv2-cv-mlops-workshop/README.md

 ## 1. DLR Image Classification From Scratch
 ---
+Clone this github repo, then go to `1.byom-imgclassification-from-scratch` folder.

 ### Overview
 This example is written from scratch and it is a good place to start after 'Hello World' example.